 Has this every happened to you?
 You find yourself home alone after what has been a very draining and taxing day.
 You enjoy dinner and then a sweet treat.
-And then a salty treat, followed by an uncontrollable purge of your pantry and refrigerator.
-It’s only been an hour or two but you’ve already consumed a larger amount of food than what would be considered normal in a similar time frame.
-You feel out of control.
-You are eating quickly and beyond satiety.
+And then a salty treat, followed by binge eating through your pantry and refrigerator.
 You are uncomfortable and begin to feel disgusted, guilty, or depressed that you’ve eaten so much in the privacy of isolation.
 Has this happened to you at least once a week over the span of 3 months?
 If so, you may be surprised to know that these behaviors are characteristic of an eating disorder.

 The eating disorder explained above is known as Binge Eating Disorder (BED) according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM V).

 BED is defined as recurrent episodes of binge eating without behaviors aimed at compensating (ie: induced vomiting, laxative use, or excessive exercise).

 This definition clinically separates it from other eating disorders such as Bulimia Nervosa or Anorexia Nervosa.

 Characteristics Of BED Include1:

 - Eating in a discrete period of time (ie: within 2 hours) an amount of food that is significantly larger than what most people would eat during a similar period of time and under similar circumstances